jundalisay/superb/content/en/research/socrates/simple-republic/book-3/chapter-4.md

+---
-## Lawmakers and Lawyers Must Be Virtuous
+title: "Lawmakers and Lawyers Must Be Virtuous"
+heading: Chapter 4 of Book 3
+date: 2020-09-24
+description: "The best judges know all sorts of moral natures.
+The most skilful physicians have the greatest experience with diseases, from their youth upwards"
+image: "/covers/republic.jpg"
+icon: "/icons/soc.png"
+---

 {{< r a="Glaucon" >}}
 All that, Socrates, is excellent.
 But I shouldn't there be good physicians in a State who will treat the people, both healthy and unhealthy?